microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Before starting this lab, be sure to set your Azure environment :

 - An Azure Subscription with the **Owner** role to create and manage the labs' resources and deploy the infrastructure as code
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.DevCenter`, `Microsoft.KeyVault`, `Microsoft.ApiManagement`, `Microsoft.Web`.
+- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.DevCenter`, `Microsoft.KeyVault`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.App`.

 To be able to do the lab content you will also need: